August13742/Procedural-Kaomoji-Shader-SDF/README.md

 # Procedural-Kaomoji-Shader-SDF

-Add a little fun and personalities to the Prototyping Capsules.
-An afternoon project, testing / improving as I play with it.
+Add a little fun and personalities to the Prototyping Capsules.\
+**An afternoon project, testing / improving as I play with it.**

+Not A Shader Guy.
+The Stop-Motion Animation Scribbly Eye probably doesn't belong in the same shader file due to branching. \
+Oh well, remove it yourself.

 Features:
-- Fully Procedural and Customisabl: L/R Eye & Mouth
+- Fully Procedural and Customisable: L/R Eye & Mouth
 - Add Presets or choose randomly
 - C# or GDScript